 On January 12, 2006, Avid acquired all the outstanding shares of Medea Corporation, a California-based provider of local storage solutions for real-time media applications, for cash of \$8.9 million plus transaction costs of \$0.2 million.
 The Company performed a preliminary allocation of the total purchase price of \$9.1 million to the net tangible and intangible assets of Medea based on their fair values as of the consummation of the acquisition.
-The purchase price was allocated as follows: (\$2.1) million to net liabilities assumed, \$3.8 million to amortizable identifiable intangible assets, \$0.3 million to in-process research and development ("R&D") and the remaining \$7.1 million to goodwill.
-During the second quarter of 2006, the Company continued its analysis of the fair values of certain assets and liabilities, primarily related to accruals for employee terminations.
-Accordingly, the Company recorded an additional liability of \$0.3 million and a corresponding increase to goodwill.
-The total goodwill of \$7.4 million, which reflects the value of the assembled workforce and the synergies the Company expects to realize by offering Medea's RAID (Redundant Array of Independent Disks) storage solutions to its Professional Video segment customers, is reported within the Professional Video segment and is not deductible for tax purposes.
+The purchase price was allocated as follows: (\$2.1) million to net liabilities assumed, \$3.8 million to amortizable identifiable intangible assets, \$0.3 million to in-process R&D and the remaining \$7.1 million to goodwill.
+During the second and third quarters of 2006, the Company continued its analysis of the fair values of certain assets and liabilities, primarily related to accruals for employee terminations.
+Accordingly, the Company recorded additional net liabilities of \$0.2 million and a corresponding increase to goodwill.
+The total goodwill of \$7.3 million, which reflects the value of the assembled workforce and the synergies the Company expects to realize by offering Medea's RAID (Redundant Array of Independent Disks) storage solutions to its Professional Video segment customers, is reported within the Professional Video segment and is not deductible for tax purposes.

 The Company used the income approach to determine the value of the intangible assets, using a weighted-average discount rate (or rate of return) of 19% and an effective tax rate of 35%.
 The amortizable identifiable intangible assets include developed technology of \$2.7 million, customer relationships of \$0.7 million, order backlog of \$0.3 million and non-compete agreements of \$0.1 million.
 The customer relationships, order backlog and non-compete agreements are being amortized on a straight-line basis over their estimated useful lives of six years, one-half year and two years, respectively.
 Developed technology is being amortized over the greater of the amount calculated using the ratio of current quarter revenue to the total of current quarter and anticipated future revenues, or the straight-line method, over the estimated useful life of two and one-half years.
-The weighted-average amortization period for the amortizable $identifiable\ intangible\ assets\ is\ approximately\ three\ years.\ Amortization$ expense for these intangibles totaled \$0.5 million and \$1.0 million, respectively, for the three- and six-month periods ended June 30, 2006 and accumulated amortization was \$1.0 million at June 30, 2006.
+The weighted-average amortization period for the amortizable identifiable intangible assets is approximately three years.
+Amortization expense for these intangibles totaled \$0.4 million and \$1.3 million, respectively, for the three- and nine-month periods ended September 30, 2006, and accumulated amortization was \$1.3 million at September 30, 2006.
 The allocation of \$0.3 million to in-process R&D was expensed during the three months ended March 31, 2006.